Imergent-Technology/Protogen/docs/phase-5-authoring-vision.md

 ## Conclusion

 Phase 5 represents a significant evolution of the Protogen platform, transforming it into a comprehensive authoring and presentation system.
-The success of this phase depends heavily on the detailed design input for card authoring tools, which will be a critical milestone in the development process.
+The successful implementation of the Card Scene Authoring system demonstrates the platform's capability to deliver sophisticated authoring tools.

-The modular, extensible architecture planned for this phase will provide a solid foundation for future enhancements and ensure the platform can grow with user needs and requirements.
+The modular, extensible architecture implemented in this phase provides a solid foundation for future enhancements and ensures the platform can grow with user needs and requirements.